 - Constructive possession, which is when you store drugs in a location you have control over.
 An example is keeping stolen Vicodin or other prescription drugs in your dresser drawer or glove compartment.

 - Joint possession, which is when you and another person(s) share control or ownership of the same drug.
 An example is a wife letting her husband keep heroin in their fridge — both spouses can be prosecuted for possession even if the wife does not use the heroin herself.2

 Therefore, “possession of drugs” has a broad legal meaning.
 It extends to any location you control, such as your body, home, car, or storage facility.

 Drug possession is a separate crime from being the influence of a controlled substance (NRS 453.411).
 You can be arrested for being high whether or not you are in possession of drugs:

 Example: Sarah takes ecstasy at a party and walks home.
 A police officer sees her stumbling and arrests her for being under the influence of drugs.
 But since Sarah had no ecstasy in her possession, she should not face possession charges.
 It does not matter that Sarah recently possessed ecstasy in order to get high.

 Drug possession is also a separate crime from possession of drug paraphernalia (NRS 453.566).
 If Sarah in the above example had a crack pipe or syringe on her, she could face charges for paraphernalia possession but not drug possession.

-NRS 453.336 prohibits people in Nevada from having any controlled substance without a current doctor’s prescription.
-(The only exception is that adults 21 or older may possess up to one ounce of marijuana.)
+NRS 453.336 prohibits you from having any controlled substance without a current doctor’s prescription in Nevada.
+(The only exception is that adults 21 or older may possess up to two-and-a-half ounces of marijuana.)